MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/filtering.md

 ### Can I control the default fields that appear in the Filter pane?

 Developers can make sure that a particular field appears in the Filter pane by adding an empty filter for that field to the query.
 For an example, see the **FmCustomer** page, which adds the filters post super() in form init().
-Note that after an empty field has been added to guarantee that it appears in the Filter pane, the fields in the Filter pane are always those that are explicitly on the query, and will never be the TitleFields or fields from the primary index on the first master data source.
+After an empty field has been added to guarantee that it appears in the Filter pane, the fields in the Filter pane are always those that are explicitly on the query, and will never be the TitleFields or fields from the primary index on the first master data source.

 ### I don’t want users to be able to filter on a specific field or modify an existing filter.
 How do I accomplish this?